equinor/radix-platform/public-site/site/docs/reference-radix-config/index.md

           monitoring: true
 ```

 The `monitoring` field of a component environment config, if set to `true`, is used to expose custom application metrics in the Radix monitoring dashboards.
-It is expected that the component provides a `/metrics` endpoint: his will be queried periodically (every five seconds) by an instance of [Prometheus](https://prometheus.io/) running within Radix.
+It is expected that the component provides a `/metrics` endpoint: this will be queried periodically (every five seconds) by an instance of [Prometheus](https://prometheus.io/) running within Radix.
 General metrics, such as resource usage, will always be available in monitors, regardless of this being set.

 #### `resources`